strimzi/strimzi-kafka-oauth/README.md

 Introspection endpoint should be protected.
 The `oauth.client.id` and `oauth.client.secret` specify Kafka Broker credentials for authenticating to access the introspection endpoint.

-Some authorization servers don't provide the `iss` claim.
-In that case you would not set `oauth.valid.issuer.uri`, and you would explicitly turn off issuer checking by setting the following option to `false`:
+Some authorization servers do not include the `iss` claim.
+In this case, do not set `oauth.valid.issuer.uri`.
+Set `oauth.check.issuer` to `false` to disable issuer checking:
 - `oauth.check.issuer` (e.g.: "false")

 You can enforce audience checking, which is an OAuth2 mechanism to prevent successful authentication with tokens unless they are explicitly issued for use by your resource server.